-The Injectafer lawsuit claims the injection of this drug increases the risk of hypophosphatemia (HPP) and severe hypophosphatemia.
+The Injectafer lawsuits claim the injection of this drug increases the risk of hypophosphatemia (HPP) and severe hypophosphatemia.

 Our law firm is representing individuals who received an Injectafer shot and have suffered from HPP.